Read Theodor W. Adorno with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Adorno becoming a notable philosopher.

-Adorno Becoming a Notable Philosopher becomes more useful once its structure is made visible.
+Adorno Becoming a Notable Philosopher becomes clearer once the parts stop doing different work.

 Description